Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 In this article, we work with evidence suggesting that participation in performing abortions can engender feelings of pride and gratification (Wolkomir and Powers 2007; O'Donnell, Weitz, and Freedman 2011; Fernández Vázquez and Brown 2019; Chiappetta-Swanson 2005) to study specifically the positive emotions, pleasure, and joy associated with abortion accompaniment.
 Abortion accompaniment is a response to unsafe and/or inaccessible abortions, in which volunteer activists guide those seeking abortion by phone, text message, or in person, relying on WHO-approved protocols according to stage of pregnancy (Bercu et al. 2022; Moseson et al. 2022; Braine 2020; Moseson et al. 2020).
 At the time our data were collected in 2019, abortion was illegal or difficult to access through the formal health care system in much of Latin America (Guttmacher Institute 2018) and fear of discrimination, criminalization, and abortion stigma resulted in additional barriers for those seeking abortion (Culwell and Hurwitz 013).
 It is important to note, however, that legal restrictions do not eliminate demand for abortions (Bearak et al. 2020; Ganatra et al. 2017).
 With the emergence of medication abortion, abortion accompaniment has emerged as a feminist and activist strategy to facilitate access to performing abortions even in highly restrictive contexts (Moseson et al. 2022; Jelinska and Yanow 2018; Veldhuis, Sanchez-Ramirez, and Darney 2022).
 Although there is no single abortion accompaniment practice (Atienzo et al. 2023), due to the feminist roots of this model, the practice focuses on the abortionist (Veldhuis, Sánchez-Ramírez, and Darney 2022; Assis and Larrea 2020; Duffy, Freeman, and Rodríguez 2023; Bercu et al. 2022) and seeks to achieve positive effects on these individuals, which have been empirically documented (Vacarezza and Burton 2023; McReynolds-Pérez et al. 2023)-this includes positive emotional effects (Wollum et al. 2022).

-We seek to contribute to this academic literature with an analysis based on interviews with abortion escorts from Argentina, Chile and Ecuador, in which we inquire about whether and how escorting abortions can be a source of pleasure, joy and other explicitly positive emotions.
-Our research is set up as a secondary analysis of data originally collected to study experiences of on-site abortion accompaniment (Bercu et al. 2022), a less common accompaniment practice (Gerdts et al. 2018; Zurbriggen, Keefe-Oates, and Gerdts 2018) that accompaniment groups typically reserve for individuals seeking abortions later in pregnancy (i.e., after 17 weeks) or who are particularly socially vulnerable (e.g., youth).
-Accompanied abortions after 17 weeks gestation often involve multi-day commitments that can be physically and emotionally intense for all involved and involve increased risk in restrictive contexts (Zurbriggen, Keefe-Oates, and Gerdts 2018).
-From the case of a marginalized activity (in-situ accompaniment over 17 weeks gestation) within a marginalized practice (abortion accompaniment), we inquire: in what ways is in-situ accompaniment of people over 17 weeks gestation a source of positive emotions, including pleasure and joy?
+We seek to contribute to this academic literature through an analysis based on interviews with abortion companions from Argentina, Chile, and Ecuador, in which we explore whether and how accompanying abortions can be a source of pleasure, joy, and other explicitly positive emotions.
+Our research takes the form of a secondary analysis of data originally collected to study the experiences of in-person abortion accompaniment (Bercu et al. 2022)—a less common accompaniment practice (Gerdts et al. 2018; Zurbriggen, Keefe-Oates, and Gerdts 2018), typically reserved by accompaniment groups for people seeking abortions at later gestational stages (i.e., after 17 weeks) or who are particularly socially vulnerable (e.g., young people).
+Abortions accompanied after 17 weeks of gestation often involve commitments of several days, which can be physically and emotionally intense for everyone involved, and carry greater risks in restrictive contexts (Zurbriggen, Keefe-Oates, and Gerdts 2018).
+Focusing on a marginalized activity (in-person accompaniment after 17 weeks) within a marginalized practice (abortion accompaniment), we ask: in what ways is in-person accompaniment after 17 weeks of gestation a source of positive emotions, including pleasure and joy?

 Methodology and materials